joeltajan/VaultX/README.md

 ```

 ## Building the Executable
-If you prefer to run VaultX as a standalone application instead of running the Python scripts, you can easily compile it into an `.exe` file using PyInstaller.
+Because the compiled standalone application size exceeds standard repository file limits, no pre-built `.exe` is provided.
+However, you can easily compile your own `.exe` from the source code using PyInstaller:

 ```bash
 pip install -r requirements.txt pyinstaller pyinstaller --onefile --windowed --name VaultX main.py
 ```

-This will generate a `VaultX.exe` file in the `dist` folder, which you can use directly.
-Alternatively, you can check the GitHub Releases page if a pre-compiled `.exe` has already been uploaded by the author.
+This will generate a `VaultX.exe` file inside the `dist` folder.
+You can then copy it to your Desktop or a USB drive and use VaultX anywhere!

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software.